East Africa Programs

 Community Workshops & Trainings

-CAALN’s sustainability goals include community workshops and trainings where local staff and TAPTA participants conduct workshops based on TAPTA trainings and its train-the-trainer model.
-Community workshops involve local teachers, community development and social workers, medical professionals, visual artists and dancers.
+CAALN’s sustainability goals include community workshops and trainings where East African Leadership Team members and local TAPTA participants conduct workshops based on TAPTA trainings and its train-the-trainer model.
+Community workshops bring together teachers, social workers, medical professionals, visual artists, dancers, and others to enhance the training skills of the facilitators and introduce the creative arts therapies to community workers.
+Selected participants may also participate in the TAPTA trip.

 Four people stand holding up a work of art and two other people kneel in front of them, holding up art